 Making the most of Social Security requires some strategy to take advantage of the basic benefit rules, however.
 After you reach age 62, for every year you postpone taking Social Security (up to age 70), you could receive up to 8% more in future monthly payments.
 (Once you reach age 70, increases stop, so there is no benefit to waiting past age 70.)
-Members of a couple may also have the option of claiming benefits based on their own work record, or 50% of their spouse's benefit.
+Members of a couple may also have the option of claiming benefits based on their own work record, or up to 50% of their spouse's benefit at full retirement age.
 For couples with big differences in earnings, claiming the spousal benefit may be better than claiming your own.

-What's more, Social Security payments are guaranteed for life and should generally adjust with inflation, thanks to cost-of-living increases.
+What's more, Social Security payments are reliable and should generally adjust with inflation, thanks to cost-of-living increases.
 Because people are living longer these days, a higher stream of inflation-protected lifetime income can be very valuable.

 But to take advantage of the higher monthly benefits, you may need to accept some short-term sacrifice.
 In other words, you'll have less Social Security income in the first few years of retirement in order to get larger benefits later.

 A key question for you and your spouse to discuss is how long you each expect to live.
 Deferring when you receive Social Security means a higher monthly benefit.
-But it takes time to make up for the lower payments foregone during the period between age 62 and when you ultimately chose to claim, and for the future higher monthly benefits to compensate for the retirement savings you need to tap into to pay for daily living expenses during the delay period.
+But it takes time to make up for the lower payments foregone during the period between age 62 and when you ultimately chose to claim, as well as for future higher monthly benefits to compensate for the retirement savings you need to tap into to pay for daily living expenses during the delay period.

 How likely are you to live to be 85, 90, or older?
 The answer may surprise you.
 Longevity has been steadily increasing, and surveys show that many people underestimate how long they will live.
-According to the Social Security Administration (SSA), a man turning 65 today will live to be 84.3 on average and a woman will live to be 86.6 on average.
-For a couple at age 65, the chances that one person will survive to age 85 are more than 75%.
-Further, the SSA estimates that one out of every four 65-year-olds today will live past age 90, and one out of ten will live past age 95.2
+According to the Social Security Administration (SSA), a man turning 65 today will live to be 84.1 on average and a woman will live to be 86.8 on average.
+For a couple at age 65, at least one person, on average, will survive to age 93.
+Further, 1 in 4 65-year-old males today will live to 93, and 1 in 4 females will live to 95.2

-A couple with similar incomes and ages may maximize lifetime benefits if both delay.
+A couple with similar incomes and ages and long life expectancies may maximize lifetime benefits if both delay.